-- Projects addressing only pro se victim assistance programs under purpose area 5(b) and civil legal assistance under purpose area 6 must count all associated costs toward the 50% cap on civil legal assistance described under purpose area 6. - A project in which the primary focus is on providing civil legal assistance is not appropriate for the Justice for Families Program and will be removed from consideration.
+- Projects addressing only pro se victim assistance programs under purpose area 5(b) and civil legal assistance under purpose area 6 must count all associated costs toward the 50% cap on civil legal assistance described under purpose area 6. - A project in which the primary focus is on providing civil legal assistance is not appropriate for the Justice for Families Program (see Limited Use of Funds and Budget Narrative section) and will be removed from consideration.
+Additionally, the project may be better suited for the Legal Assistance for Victims grant program.